Jason Pierre-Paul: 2019

-2020 season
+2020

 On March 17, 2020, Pierre-Paul signed a two-year, $27 million contract extension with the Buccaneers.

 In Week 1 against the New Orleans Saints, Pierre-Paul recorded his first sack of the season on Drew Brees during the 34–23 loss.

 In the following week's game against the Carolina Panthers, Pierre-Paul sacked Teddy Bridgewater once and recovered a fumble forced by teammate Antoine Winfield Jr. on Bridgewater during the 31–17 win.

-In Week 6 against the Green Bay Packers, Pierre-Paul recorded 1.5 sacks and a forced fumble during the 38–10 win.
+In Week 6 against the Packers, Pierre-Paul recorded 1.5 sacks and a forced fumble during the 38–10 win.

-In Week 10 against the Carolina Panthers, Pierre-Paul sacked Teddy Bridgewater once and intercepted a pass thrown by Bridgewater during the 46–23 win.
+In Week 10 against the Panthers, Pierre-Paul sacked Teddy Bridgewater once and intercepted a pass thrown by Bridgewater during the 46–23 win.
 This was Pierre-Paul's first interception since the 2013 season.
 In Week 11, during a 27–24 loss to the Los Angeles Rams, Pierre-Paul recorded six total tackles, two pass deflections, and an interception.
 In Week 15, during a 26–14 win against the Minnesota Vikings, Pierre-Paul record two total tackles as well as strip-sack on Kirk Cousins which Pierre-Paul recovered.
 On December 21, Pierre-Paul was selected to the Pro Bowl.
 This would mark Pierre-Paul's first Pro Bowl selection as a Buccaneer as well as his first selection since 2012.

 Pierre-Paul finished the 2020 regular season with 55 total tackles, a team-best 9.5 sacks, four forced fumbles, two fumble recoveries, six pass deflections, and two interceptions.

-In the NFC Championship against the Green Bay Packers, Pierre-Paul recorded two sacks on Aaron Rodgers during the 31–26 win.
+In the NFC Championship against the Packers, Pierre-Paul recorded two sacks on Aaron Rodgers during the 31–26 win.
 The Buccaneers would go on to defeat the Kansas City Chiefs 31–9 and win Super Bowl LV in their own stadium, Raymond James Stadium, avenging an earlier loss to the Chiefs in the regular season.
 Pierre-Paul earned his second Super Bowl title in the win.
 He was ranked 59th by his fellow players on the NFL Top 100 Players of 2021.

-2021 season
+2021

 Pierre-Paul's production would drop considerably in 2021 as he dealt with a nagging torn rotator cuff injury for most of the season, which would require surgery after the season.
 He missed Weeks 3–4 and 16–18 during the season as well.
 He finished the regular season with only 2.5 sacks, 31 tackles, and one forced fumble.